Best Baby Kick Counter Apps in 2026

 Kick Counting and Pregnancy Anxiety

 Kick counting can feel reassuring for some parents and stressful for others.
-If tracking makes you spiral, the goal is not to stare at the app all day; it is to create one calm check-in and then contact your provider when something feels different.
+The goal is not to stare at an app all day; it is to create one calm check-in and then contact your provider when something feels different.

 Privacy and Safety in Pregnancy Apps

 Pregnancy app privacy matters because kick counts, due dates, symptoms, and location signals can be sensitive health information.
-Before you choose a fetal movement tracker, check whether the app explains what data it collects, whether data is sold or shared, and whether you can delete your account.
+Before choosing a fetal movement tracker, check whether the app explains what data it collects, whether data is sold or shared, and whether you can delete your account.

-A safe-feeling design is not the same as a safe data policy.
 Look for clear privacy language, minimal permissions, optional account creation, and no pressure to share intimate pregnancy details.
-Pregnancy App recommends being especially cautious with apps that combine health data with advertising profiles or vague third-party sharing.
+Be especially cautious with apps that combine health data with advertising profiles or vague third-party sharing.
 Our pregnancy app safety guide explains what to check before entering personal information.
-A kick counter should reduce mental load, not make you wonder where your baby’s movement history is going.

 Choosing a Free Kick Counter